fxpio/fxp-security-bundle/README.md

 - Service manager (helper) for check granting on domain object (granted, field granted, preload ACLs)
 - ACL Rule Definition for optimize the ACL queries (and ability to create a sharing rule)
 - ACL Voter for use the `security.context` service
-- Ability to set permissions for roles or users
+- Ability to set permissions on roles or users, but also directly on groups
 - Ability to define a hierarchy of role (with all roles in all associated groups)
-- Merge the permissions of roles children of associated roles with user, role, and token
+- Merge the permissions of roles children of associated roles with user, role, group, and token
-- Define an anonymous role for various host with the direct injection of the role in token (regex compatible)
+- Define a role for various host with direct injection in token (regex compatible)
 - Execution cache system for the ACL/ACE getter
 - Execution cache system for the determination of all roles (of token, user, group and children role) of the token
 - Doctrine ORM Filter for filter the records in query (all type)